 - 2 cups dried chickpeas, rinsed and picked over

-- 8 scallions, from 1 bunch, coarsely chopped
+- 8 scallions, light and dark green parts, from 1 bunch, coarsely chopped

 - 2 teaspoons salt